qsnake/gpaw/doc/exercises/transport/transport.rst

 The class :class:`GPAWTransport` (in gpaw.lcao.gpawtransport) allows
 you to construct such a Hamiltonian within DFT in terms of pseudo atomic orbitals.
+Since real potential decay much slower than in our TB model, we increase the principal layers to 4 Pt atoms, and the scattering region to 5 Pt atoms on either side.
 To obtain the matrices for the scattering region and the leads using DFT and pseudo atomic orbitals using a szp basis set run this :svn:`script
 <doc/exercises/transport/pt_h2_lcao.py?format=txt>`:

 .. literalinclude:: pt_h2_lcao.py

-notice that the size of the scattering region has been increased to 5 atoms on each side.

 You should now have the files scat_hs.pickle, lead1_hs.pickle and lead2_hs.pickle in your directory.
 These can be loaded and used in